Model-robust and efficient covariate adjustment for cluster-randomized experiments: Introduction

-In the analyses of cluster-randomized experiments, covariate adjustment is essential to address baseline chance imbalances and improve the precision of treatment effect estimators.
+In the analyses of cluster-randomized experiments, covariate adjustment is essential to address baseline chance imbalances and improve the precision of the treatment effect estimators.
 However, challenges in covariate adjustment persist due to the complexity associated with the multilevel data structure under cluster randomization.
-First, although model-based methods, including generalized estimating equations \citep{liang1986longitudinal} and generalized linear mixed models \citep{breslow1993approximate}, are commonly used to perform covariate adjustment in cluster-randomized experiments, it remains unclear whether the treatment effect coefficient corresponds to a clearly-defined estimand of interest, especially when the working model is misspecified.
-Even in the absence of covariates, \citet{wang2022two} has demonstrated that the treatment coefficient from generalized estimating equations with an exchangeable working correlation structure corresponds to an ambiguous estimand when the cluster size is informative for causal effects.
+First, although model-based methods, including generalized estimating equations (GEE, \citealp{liang1986longitudinal}) and generalized linear mixed models \citep{breslow1993approximate}, are commonly used to perform covariate adjustment in cluster-randomized experiments, it remains unclear whether the treatment effect coefficient corresponds to a clearly-defined estimand of interest, especially when the working model is misspecified.
+Even in the absence of covariates, \citet{wang2022two} has demonstrated that the treatment coefficient estimator from the GEE with an exchangeable working correlation structure corresponds to an ambiguous estimand when the cluster size is informative for causal effects.
 Second, participants are frequently sampled after cluster randomization such that the observed cluster size may depend on treatment assignment and other cluster attributes.
-Failure to address such cluster-dependent sampling schemes can lead to bias of treatment effect estimators from standard techniques.
-For example, when the observed cluster size depends on cluster-level covariates, \citet{bugni2022inference} demonstrated that the standard difference-in-means estimator is biased.
+Failure to address such cluster-dependent sampling schemes, as in standard techniques, can lead to bias of treatment effect estimators.
+For example, when the observed cluster size depends on cluster-level covariates, \citet{bugni2022inference} demonstrated that the standard difference-in-means estimator is biased for typical estimands of interest.
 To date, robust causal inference methods that can simultaneously maximize the precision gain from covariate adjustment and address cluster-dependent sampling are unavailable for cluster-randomized experiments.